 There are several ways to approach limiting carbon emissions, but most of them fall in to one of two categories – sector specific or economy wide policies.
-Sector specific policies are focused on one sector, or portion of the emissions, while an economy wide policy impacts all sectors of the economy by limiting and/or pricing carbon emissions (this usually looks like a cap and trade system or a carbon tax).
+Sector specific policies are focused on one sector, or portion of the emissions, while an economy wide policy impacts all sectors of the economy by limiting and/or pricing carbon emissions.
 All covered sectors would be required to comply with this type of policy.

 Both economy wide and sector specific policies have a place in reducing carbon pollution, though an economy wide policy has a broader reach.
 Here are some examples of economy wide and sector specific programs WEC has worked on.

 - Our work on eliminating in state and imported coal electricity or “coal by wire” is ongoing.
-WEC has engaged in this work over several years – helping get to an agreement on closing Washington’s last coal fired electricity plant in Centralia, supporting the ongoing good work by the Sierra Club to close down coal plants in other states owned by Washington utilities, and supporting a strong Washington plan to meet the requirements of President Obama’s new “Clean Power Plan”.
-WEC is an integral part of this work to move past fossil fuels and towards 100% carbon-free electricity in Washington.
+WEC has engaged in this work over several years – helping get to an agreement on closing Washington’s last coal fired electricity plant in Centralia and supporting the ongoing good work by the Sierra Club to close down coal plants in other states owned by Washington utilities.
+President Trump’s reckless and determined approach to use every tool available to the federal government to keep dirty and expensive coal plants running makes our work even more urgent.
+WEC is an integral part of this work to move past fossil fuels.